 From finding a GP, optician, dentist or someone to contact in an emergency, the University of Westminster’s health services can help to take care of your son or daughter’s physical wellbeing while studying.
 We also run our own nurse service that provides treatment and advice during term time.

 If you are the parent or carer of an international student, you may feel anxious about your son or daughter moving to a new country.

 We welcome students from over 140 countries around the world and understand the difficulties, cultural challenges and practicalities of moving to a new country.

 Our Student Advice team includes an International Student Adviser who provides guidance and support to help overseas students settle in.
-An airport meet-and-greet service is available for arriving overseas students, and a welcome programme is also organised.
+An airport meet-and-greet service is available for arriving overseas students, as well as a welcome programme.

 At our open days we have special presentations and question and answer sessions for parents whose children are considering studying at the University.